pubnub/pubnub-mcp-server/resources/sdk_docs/swift_overview.md

 ```

-Initialize the view model in your App entry point:
+Initialize the view model in `App`:

 ```
 1import SwiftUI